2022 Los Angeles Rams season: Week 5: vs. Dallas Cowboys

 A fumble and a blocked punt on the game's first two possessions put the Rams into a hole that they could not recover from in their second straight defeat.
 Quarterback Matthew Stafford was sacked on the game's third play by Cowboys defensive end Dorance Armstrong, who stripped Stafford of the ball which was then scooped up by defensive end DeMarcus Lawrence and returned 19 yards for a touchdown.
-On the Rams' next possession, Armstrong came up with a second big play, blocking a punt by Riley Dixon and returning it 14 yards down the L.A.
+On the Rams' next possession, Armstrong came up with a second big play, blocking a punt by Riley Dixon and returning it 14 yards down to the L.A.
 20 which led to a field goal by Brett Maher and a 9–0 lead.
 The Rams answered with a 29-yard field goal by kicker Matt Gay that was set up by a 54-yard deep pass from Stafford to wide receiver Tutu Atwell.
 In the second quarter, Los Angeles took a 10–9 lead as wide receiver Cooper Kupp took a Stafford pass and outran Dallas cornerback Trevon Diggs for a 75-yard touchdown, the longest reception of Kupp's career.
 But the Cowboys responded on their next drive as running back Tony Pollard scored on a 57-yard touchdown to retake the lead which Dallas would never relinquish.
 Maher added field goals in the third and fourth quarters as the Cowboys extended their advantage.
 Stafford passed for 308 yards and was sacked five times (Dallas outside linebacker Micah Parsons had two) while the Rams running game sputtered with only 38 yards on 15 attempts.
 On defense for the Rams, defensive tackle Aaron Donald had six total tackles including two sacks in the loss.